hith3sh/Weatherly/README.md

-# Weather App
+# Weatherly: A Modern Weather Application

-A modern, responsive weather application built with Next.js and TypeScript that provides real-time weather information and forecasts.
-Features a clean, intuitive interface with support for both light and dark themes.
+A sleek, responsive weather application built with Next.js and TypeScript.
+It provides real-time weather information, detailed forecasts, and a beautiful, intuitive interface with light and dark themes.

 ## Features

-- 🌤️ Real-time weather data
+- 🌤️ **Real-time Weather Data:** Get up-to-the-minute weather information for any city.
-- 📱 Fully responsive design
-- 🌓 Light/Dark theme support
-- 🔍 City search functionality
-- 📊 4-day weather forecast
+- 📊 **7-Day Forecast:** Plan ahead with a detailed 7-day weather forecast.
+- 📍 **City Search:** Find weather information for any location and have your last search saved for convenience.
+- **Today's Highlights:** A comprehensive overview of the day's weather, including:
+  - **UV Index:** With a helpful gauge to show the intensity.
+  - **Wind Status:** Current wind speed and direction.
+  - **Sunrise & Sunset:** Times for the local area.
+  - **Humidity:** Percentage of humidity.
+  - **Visibility:** Air visibility in miles/kilometers.
+  - **Feels Like:** The perceived temperature.
+- 🗺️ **Interactive Map:** Visualize the weather with an interactive map of the selected location.
+- 🌓 **Light/Dark Theme:** Switch between light and dark modes for comfortable viewing.
+- 📱 **Fully Responsive Design:** A seamless experience across all devices.
-- 🎨 Beautiful UI with weather animations
+- 🎨 **Weather Animations:** Subtle rain and snow animations for an immersive experience.
-- 🌍 Location-based weather updates

 ## Getting Started